BootBlock/SpectraWrite/README.md

 _Note: Links to other sections of the documentation will be completed soon - 404s, for now!_

-> _Another Note: When the first test version is released, be aware that settings backwards compatibility will not be a priority; if it means improving the backend system in some way results in requiring users to redo their settings, then so be it._
+> Note: For the initial test release, backwards compatibility for settings is not a priority.
+We are focusing on backend optimisation, which may require you to reset or reconfigure settings in future updates.

 # SpectraWrite